caiannello/monkey_island_lechucks_theme/README.md

    https://www.youtube.com/watch?v=UGym8xQp7Hc

-   To play, hook a piezo speaker between ground and pin 8 on your Arduino.
+   To play, hook a piezo speaker between ground and pin 8 on your Arduino, and run the .ino file.
 (Tested on a Nano)

+   Note: The .INO file is the version for use on any Arduino.

+   The .CPP file is a version for ATtiny85 which doesnt need the arduino library.

 ```